Adeolu89/OutlineQuery/README.md

 4.  **Use the application:**
     -   Open your web browser and navigate to the local URL provided by Streamlit.
     -   Use the file uploader to select your HTML course outline.
+    -   Go the project page on GitHub and find a Waterloo course outline (.html) in /data/waterloo_courses or select your own course outline if you're a Waterloo student
     -   Once the file is uploaded, type your question into the text box and click "Get answer".